 Given the constraints of a likely pared-down menu and slower foot traffic, here are a few ideas for how to drive people into your restaurant if you are still seating guests:

-As businesses continue to discourage travel and more employees work from home over the next few weeks, you’re going to be surrounded by a population of confined people going stir-crazy.
+As businesses continue to discourage travel and nearly 75% of businesses pivoting to a remote working structure, you’re going to be surrounded by a population of confined people going stir-crazy.